 When we age, all we want is to continue living our lives as we wish despite the need for assistance.
 We want to be happy, healthy, and well taken care of.
 If you or your loved ones need support to recover from surgery, manage a chronic illness, or safely maintain daily activities at home, you want a reputable home care agency that will deliver a positive caregiving experience.

 The same concept applies to caregivers — people in the caregiving field benefit from working with a reputable home care agency that looks out for the wellbeing of their employees.
 This is a big part of being able to maintain a positive mindset.

-Alegre Home Care has been serving seniors and people with disabilities for over 25 years.
+Alegre Home Care, providers of in home care Modesto, CA and the surrounding areas trust most, has been serving seniors and people with disabilities for over 25 years.
 All of our home caregivers are highly trained and understand the importance of providing the best possible care.
 If you have questions about receiving care or about becoming a home caregiver, please contact us at one of our Northern California locations.